-The facility has a designated primary and a secondary evacuation assembly point.
+The facility has a designated primary evacuation assembly point.

 In the event of an incident requiring the evacuation of the facility, all Council Employees, any contractor's / staff and facility users are to immediately leave the facility by the designated route and report to the designated primary evacuation point.